grafana/k6-learn/Modules/Introduction to Performance Testing.md

 ### Question 2

-Which of the following is an advantage of back-end performance testing?
+Which of the following is an advantage of backend performance testing?

 A: It provides metrics like Time To Interactive (TTI) that measure when users can first interact with the application.